Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 ---

-# SoIsFromRadius (default value = 0)
+# CustomSoISize (default value = 0)

-- Can only be set to 0 or 1
+- Enabled only if set to any number >0

 Affects only bodies with Sphere of Influence defined in their config file.

-If 0 - Multiplies the sphere of influence size by "Rescale" If 1 - Multiplies the sphere of influence size by "Resize"
+By default, SoI size is multiplied by the "Rescale" parameter.

+When "CustomSoISize" is enabled, SoI size is multiplyed by this parameter instead.

 ---

-# RingsFromRadius (default value = 0)
+# CustomRingSize (default value = 0)

-- Can only be set to 0 or 1
+- Enabled only if set to any number >0

-Affects only bodies with rings

-If 0 - Multiplies the rings size by "Rescale"
+By default, rings size is multiplied by the "Rescale" parameter.

-If 1 - Multiplies the rings size by "Resize"
+When "CustomRingSize" is enabled, rings size is multiplyed by this parameter instead.

 ---